ben-razor/vega-guide/GraphQL-Guides/apps/vega-walkthrough/src/markdown/markets.md

 ### Markets

-Markets show products we can trade with our asssets.
+Markets list the products available to trade with our asssets.

 Click run to list the names of some markets.